 Then what is the challenge?
 Here are a list of 3 things that SMEs generally go wrong with.

-Creating content that is of real value to potential customers with the underlying intention of motivating them to take a particular action – this is easier said than done.
+Creating content that is of real value to potential customers with the underlying intention of motivating them to take a particular action – is easier said than done.

 - Content should tell your story to your customer – simply